L00ka5z78/memes_generator_in_react/README.md

 ## Hey there!
-Here is a project of memem generator app where you can add your upper and bootm tex and generate random meme
+Here is a project of memes generator app where you can add your upper and bootm text and generate random meme

-It was created during ReactJs ourse I took lately.
+It was created during ReactJs course I took lately.
 Actually it was following tutorial, but after that I created it from scratch on my own, and you know what, I made it.
-It gaveme a lot of joy and satisfaction, and this is the reason I decided to publish it.
+It gave me a lot of joy and satisfaction, and this is the reason I decided to publish it.
-Of course its a simple project and nothing special at all, but it required to show some react thinking and create some smart sollution.
+Of course its a simple project and nothing special at all, but it required to show some react thinking and create some smart sollutions.
 Some people may laugh at it, but Im proud :)

 Tech stack:
 ExpressJs, Javascript, React, no database, memes fetched from url.